UFC 62: Liddell vs Sobral: Predictions & Analysis

 Neer

-Stylistically this is Diaz's knockout artist game against Neer's wrestler approach.
-Diaz is patient on the feet, timing counters and loading up when he sees openings, while Neer looks to close distance and put the fight on the mat.
+Stylistically this is Diaz's knockout artist game against Neer's all-rounder approach.
+Diaz is patient on the feet, timing counters and loading up when he sees openings, while Neer is comfortable adjusting on the fly, mixing strikes and grappling as openings appear.
 Historically these archetypes are dead-even when they collide.

 A few statistical edges stand out.
 Diaz throws significantly more leather — a 1.0 sig. strike per minute gap.
 Diaz is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Diaz has tighter striking defense, making opponents miss more often.